AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_2.rst

 A long-standing complaint has been regarding the circular build dependency between OCIO and OpenImageIO.
 This is due to the fact that OIIO wants to use OCIO for color management and OCIO wants to use OIIO in its command-line tools ``ocioconvert``, ``ociolutimage``, and ``ociodisplay`` for reading and writing image files.
+These tools will not be built if OIIO is not available when configuring the build.

-Furthermore, some package installers will not install the command-line tools that process images.
+Furthermore, some package installers will not install these command-line tools due to the dependency on OIIO.

+By default, OCIO will now build these tools with OpenEXR rather than relying on OIIO.

 For Users
 +++++++++